-Ms. Carag is currently Vice President and Head, Property Management Services of

-Philippine Realty and Holdings Corporation.
+Ms. Carag is currently Vice President and Head, Property Management Services of Philippine Realty and Holdings Corporation.
+She has held this position since November 24, 2016.
 She is also currently the President of PRHC Property Managers Inc. She graduated from Eulogio "Amang" Rodriguez Institute of Science and Technology ("EARIST") in 1978 with a degree of Bachelor of Science in Chemical Engineering and Bachelor of Science in Industrial Education.